Disclaimer

 "If I don't do it someone else will come along and take my place."

-"First you get the dope, then you get the money, then you get the power."
+"First you get the dope, then you get the money, then you get the power, then you get the bitches."

 "White people treat me like a criminal anyway, so I might as well be one."